Dry Lips

 When should I see a doctor for dry lips?

-If dry lips persist, worsen, or are accompanied by other concerning symptoms.
+If dry lips persist, worsen, or are accompanied by other concerning symptoms, it is likely advisable to consult a healthcare professional.

 If you have any feedback, please get in touch.